aedart/athenaeum/docs/archive/current/new.md

 There are many more concepts, components, packages, tips & tricks, all of which are worth knowing.
 But, ... in all honesty, you should just _take your time_ learning the basics and toy around with it, before jumping into more complex areas.

 > "Sometimes my own eagerness gets in the way of learning new things.
-Don't haste into new knowledge, and you will have more fun learning."
+Don't haste into new knowledge, and you will have more fun learning." (_unknown source_)